The Center for Law and Military Policy is a think tank dedicated to strengthening the legal protections of those who

 Empowering Victims of Military Sexual Assault (MST) - One of the CLMP's primary initiatives is to increase the legal rights of survivors of MST.
 As widely reported, rape and other forms of assault against male and female service members occur at an alarming rate within the military.
 Statistics show, for instance, that nearly half of all women are assaulted in one form or fashion during their time in uniform.
 Yet MST victims are unable to sue their assailants in a court of law.
 Prevailing judicial policy prohibits any civil suit pertaining to harm that occurs "incident to service," a policy known as the Feres Doctrine.
 The result is that the only category of Americans who have no standing to sue when sexually assaulted are those who serve in the military.
 Such a policy is unconscionable and represents a stain on our national conscience.
 The rules should be modified to allow MST survivors to hold their assailants accountable in a court of law.

 Screening of The Invisible War and Symposium on the Feres Doctrine - On October 11 and 12, 2018, the CLMP is hosting a special screening of The Invisible War and conducting a symposium on the Feres Doctrine.
-Both events will be held at Chapman Law School in Orange, California.
-Presenters include director Kirby Dick, producer Amy Ziering, renowned attorney Susan Burke, author Dr. Kristen Zaleski, and Don Christensen of Protect Our Defenders.
+Both events will be held at the Dale E. Fowler School of Law at Chapman University in Orange, California.
+Presenters include director Kirby Dick, renowned attorney Susan Burke, author Dr. Kristen Zaleski, professor Dr. Francine Banner, Don Christensen of Protect Our Defenders, and our very own Dwight Stirling.
 For more information on the symposium, click here.

 The "A World Apart" Podcast – The AWA podcast seeks to close the civil-military gap by telling the individual stories of service members and veterans.
 Hosted by Dallis Warshaw, the CLMP's Vice President for Policy, the stories are heartwarming, engaging, and remarkable.
 To listen, click here.